testingisdocumenting/znai/td-documentation-cli/documentation/visuals/flow-diagrams.md

 Note: To highlight more than one element use `{highlight: ["n3", "n4"]}`

+# Vertical Layout

+To switch layout from horizontal to vertical use `vertical: true`.

+:include-flow-chart: simple-dag.json {vertical: true}

 # Links

 To attach links to nodes use `url` property.